Industrial Design - Master's Programme

 The Master’s programme in Industrial Design focuses on three themes: Living and Behaviour, Form and Technology, or Man and Nature.
 The programme consists of individual industrial design projects, workshops and additional theoretical courses.
 You will participate in and contribute to the creation of knowledge within the field of design.
 By organizing exhibitions, seminars and workshops you will communicate your work and participate in the public debate.
 The School of Industrial Design offers you a creative environment with excellent workshop facilities.
 As part of a full-scale university, we can offer great opportunities for a multidisciplinary approach through cooperation with other faculties.

-The curriculum is flexible, consisting of individual industrial design projects, elective courses and mandatory common academics, which are drawn in from specialised faculties of Lund University.
+The curriculum consist of individual industrial design projects and mandatory common academics, which are drawn in from specialised faculties of Lund University.
 The industrial design projects are chosen from a given thematic repertoire, by modular combination from a selection within the thematic repertoire or by proposition of an individual theme within the framework of the thematic repertoire, monitored in coordination with an elected team of supervisors.